 If the transport operator displays the contactless symbol on their card readers, you can use your contactless card.

 There is no daily spend limit, you just need to have enough in your account to pay for your complete fare.

 Why are the contactless payment limits increasing?

-For example, if you shop at your local supermarket you will now be able to complete transactions up to £45 by using your debit card for a contactless payment.
+From 15 October 2021, you can spend up to £100 by using your debit card for a contactless payment.

 Will the new limit be available now?

 The contactless payment limit increase will gradually be rolled out by retailers from 15 October 2021.
 It may take a few weeks for all retailers to adjust.

 What do I do if my payment is declined?

 If your contactless payment is declined, you may be required to pay using chip and PIN.